ecoist-ste/BetMeUp2.0/README.md

 # BetMeUp2.0 (GT iOS Hackathon Fall 2024 2nd Place)
+You can view our submission to Devpost at: https://devpost.com/software/betmeup
 ## Inspiration
 My friend Max told me that he betted with his friend on his friend being able to find a girlfriend in a semester with 100 dollars at stake.
 And I feel like friends make bets all the time.
 So why not just make a wager app where you can make a bet on everything with virtual money?